Articles in the series

 Aside from directly accessing your help center, your customers can be made aware of your knowledge base by pushing it to them in the following ways.

 - As a support request reply - Your agents can insert links to your articles when they reply to support requests.
-They can do that manually or they can use the Knowledge Capture app, which allows them to search for and insert article links into their tickets directly in Zendesk Support (see Searching and linking articles using the Knowledge Capture app).
+They can do that manually or using the knowledge section in the context panel, which allows them to search for and insert article links into their tickets directly in Support (see Using help center content in tickets).

 - Include article links in macros and triggers - Links to knowledge base articles can and should be added to your macros and triggers.